First Test: The little things that led to India’s big defeat against England in Chennai

 “That’s a fair assessment.
 You need your bowling unit to step up and create pressure on the opposition.
 We didn’t achieve that in this game which is fine, lack of execution is acceptable but to understand our mindset was right is very important for us.”

-While all that is fine, Kohli perhaps also needs to question his batting and his fielders.
+While all that is fine, India need to look at their batting and fielding too.
 In good batting conditions, they were reduced to 73/4 and then to 225/6.
 If India wanted to save the match or even win it, they would have known that they needed to bat long in their first innings.
 But their approach showed that they perhaps had a different plan in mind.

 Had they been as patient as England, maybe a draw would have played out but this team goes for a win at all costs.